 From time to time, actual Fight Clubs are identified and shut down by police.

 Early in the profession's history, stage magicians maintained their own Masquerade to conceal how their tricks were done, keeping up a pretense that they actually possessed supernatural powers.
 As audiences grew more skeptical and came to appreciate magic more for its cleverness and theatrics than for mysticism, this ruse was generally abandoned, yet many still adhere to the "Magician's Oath" of secrecy as to how a trick works, if only to hide their trade secrets from rival magicians.
 Many magicians reveal their secrets on You-tube or in magic books, making it a wasted effort for all but the most spectacular illusions.

 National Security services traditionally operate a form of masquerade - traditionally Britain's MI:5 (domestic counter intelligence) and MI:6 (foreign spying) didn't "officially" exist until the mid-80s, even though this was a legal fiction everyone knew about.
 These days, MI:6 is happy to have its most famous (fictional... probably) operative, James Bond emerging from its (real) London HQ!

 The US National Security Agency was similarly officially nonexistent for much of its history.
 Despite this, it was commonly known to exist, and people often joked that NSA actually stood for "No Such Agency".

-Many totalitarian regiemes throughout history kept their worst acts, such as the Holocaust, secret to everyone until the lid was blown right open.
+Many totalitarian regimes throughout history kept their worst acts, such as the Holocaust, secret to everyone until the lid was blown right open.
 Many others, most notably communist states, kept a "state approved reality" that would be fed constantly to their people, justifying the famine and suffering within their own borders while keeping the prosperity of other nations hidden.
-How effective this worked varied.
+How effectively this worked varied.